Skip to content

 Consider switching to a heat pump

 Before you run out and buy an air conditioner, consider what an air source heat pump can do for you.
 It's the most efficient way to deliver year-round comfort, and while it's called a "heat" pump, it's a superstar when it comes to cooling your home.
-Did you know that when you combine provincial and federal rebates you could save up to $7,000 on a heat pump if your home is electrically heated, or up to $11,000 if that heat pump replaces a natural gas, oil, or propane furnace?
+Plus, did you know you could save up to $2,000 on a heat pump if your home is electrically heated, or up to $3,000 if that heat pump replaces a natural gas, oil, or propane furnace?

 Learn more about using a heat pump as an air conditioner, and how the math on heat pump installations has changed.